 In 1778, the Knight v.
 Wedderburn case became a landmark case in Scotland.
 Joseph Knight had been taken from the Cape Coast to Jamaica and then brought to Scotland.
 Knight had a relationship with a woman and argued that he should be allowed to leave domestic service to provide for a family.
 Knight was influenced by the English precedent of the Somerset v.
 Stewart case in 1772 which outlawed the forced removal of slaves back to the colonies.
 Mistakenly, it was widely understood that slavery was abolished on English soil.
 However, Joseph Knight was successful in arguing that Scots law could not support the status of slavery.

 After the case was won, runaway slaves were now protected under Scots law if they wanted to leave service or attempts made to remove them from Scotland to the slave system in the Caribbean.
-Knight went on to marry his sweetheart, Scottish Annie Thompson, and have a family.
+Knight and his wife Annie Thompson, a white servant in the Wedderburn household, mysteriously disappear from the record shortly after the case.

 An unhappy marriage